itzmeharsha27/RBAC-Clone/README.md

 ### 3. **UserProfile Component**
 The `UserProfile` component allows teachers and students to view and edit their profiles.
 Admins can update any user's information.

 ## Setup Instructions

+### Prerequisites
+- MongoDB installed and running
+- Node.js and npm installed

 ### Backend Setup
 1. Clone the repository: